jessecusack/scientific-workflow/collaboration.md

 # Working collaboratively

-Collaboration can involve some or all of the following:

-* email exchanges, meetings and discussions
-* exchange of code and/or data
-* several people working on the same paper/proposal/code/data (perhaps even at the same time)
+Collaborations happen with different intensities from low level email exchanges, meetings and discussions, to exchanges of code and data up to furiously working on the same paper/proposal/code/data with several people simultaneously.

 For papers and proposals there are [Overleaf](overleaf.com) and Google Docs.

-If you are sharing or collaborating on code or data, it helps if this is done efficiently, since everyone in academia is busy.
-To this end I created [a few examples](https://github.com/jessecusack/sharing-code) of good and bad practice when sharing code, in the form of an interactive lesson.
+Collaborating on code or data needs to be done efficiently, since everyone in academia is busy.
+For code, there is [github](github.com).
+I created [a few examples](https://github.com/jessecusack/sharing-code) of good and bad practice when sharing code, in the form of an interactive lesson.
 The good example makes extensive use of `git` and github, which I think are essential tools that every scientist should learn.

 Good Practice: